Ratstail91/sineQL/README.md

 * set
 * typeName

-`create`, `update` and `delete` are still to be defined properly, but they'll probably work like this:
+`create`, `update` and `delete` are still to be defined properly, but they'll probably work as follows.

 ### Create